 The Stepping Stone

-I like routes where I can find all kinds of sneaky rests, not routes that force me to pull hard on stacked, straight pulling moves on tiny holds and crimps.
+I like routes where I can find all kinds of sneaky rests.
+My forte is not routes that force me to pull hard on stacked, straight pulling moves on tiny holds and crimps.

 This style of climbing really forced me outside my comfort zone in a very big way.
 I had to change tactics a number of times working on it until I finally put all the pieces together and sent it.
-I couldn’t just find a way to rest on every move, I had to nail down the sequence so perfectly, that I wouldn’t get pumped while executing a long sequence of moves near my maximum so I could still pull some of the hardest moves at the very top.
+Resting wasn’t going to be possible.
+I had to nail down the sequence perfectly.
+I couldn’t get pumped while executing a long sequence of moves near my maximum.
+The most sustained section of climbing was still at the very top.

-I started working the route in April 2019, and in May, “tragedy” struck as I manged to pull/tear my ring finger A3 pulley on the tricky under-cling move.. the first crux of the route.
-It was a tough blow, and caused me to take a big step back almost immediately, rapidly stifling my dreams of doing the route quickly.
+I started working the route in April 2019, and in May, “tragedy” struck as I manged to pull/tear my ring finger A3 pulley.
+That tricky under-cling move.. the first crux of the route got me.
+It was a tough blow, and caused me to take a big step back almost immediately.
+My dreams of doing the route quickly were stifled.

 I tried the route a couple more times before the summer, but pain in my finger made me unable to complete the moves.
 I ended up spending a couple days on the route pre summer, not making much progress.